 Deep fried foods: French fries

 These foods do not provide a good source of vitamins or minerals.
-However, they do provide lots of calories that may lead to weight gain.
+However, they do provide lots of calories, fat and sugar that may lead to weight gain.

-You may find it helpful to keep a diary of what you eat and how much you eat.
-This can help you see what your portions are and if you are eating a balanced amount of all four food groups.
+You may find it helpful to keep a journal of what you eat and how much you eat.
+This can help you see what your portions are and if you are eating a balanced amount of food from Canada’s Food Guide.
+Print and use this form.

 Tip 3: Be active